The purpose of this website is to present our research and findings with the aim to stimulate interest in the field of behaviour and cognition.

-Currently located in the Medical Biology Center at Queen’s University Belfast, the Cognition and Animal Navigation (CAN) laboratory has been focused on converging work on four broad topics: navigation, spatial cognition, sensory mechanisms, individual and social behaviour.
-The work is carried out on teleost fish, such as the electrosensing Peters’ elephantonose fish, the shoaling zebrafish, the fast aging killifish, the social guppies and the competitive male Siamese fighting fish.
-Laboratory members include Prof. Robert Elwood, Dr. Gareth Arnott, Dr. Hansjoerg Kunc and Dr. Kyriacos Kareklas, and research is in collaboration with the Animal Communication and Behaviour group at the Institute of Global Food Security.
+Currently located in the Medical Biology Center at Queen’s University Belfast (QUB), the Cognition and Animal Navigation (CAN) laboratory has been focused on converging work on four broad topics: navigation, spatial cognition, sensory mechanisms, individual and social behaviour.
+The work has been mainly carried out in model-species of teleost fish, such as the electrosensing Peters’ elephantonose fish, the shoaling zebrafish, the fast aging killifish, the social guppies and the competitive male Siamese fighting fish.
+The research is in collaboration with the Animal Communication and Behaviour group, the Ecosystem Biology & Sustainability cluster at the School of Biological Sciences and the Institute of Global Food Security at QUB.

-Currently: Post-doctoral research funded by the Association for the Study of Animal Behaviour (ASAB) | 2013-2017: PhD in Biological Sciences at Queen’s University Belfast funded by the Department for Employment and Learning | 2011–2012: MRes in Animal Behaviour at Newcastle University | 2008–2011: BSc in Marine Biology at Newcastle University
+Currently: Research Fellow & Teaching Assistant, School of Biological Sciences, QUB | 2017-2018: Post-doctoral research funded by the Association for the Study of Animal Behaviour (ASAB) | 2013-2017: PhD in Biological Sciences at Queen’s University Belfast funded by the Department for Employment and Learning | 2011–2012: MRes in Animal Behaviour at Newcastle University | 2008–2011: BSc in Marine Biology at Newcastle University

-Dr. Gareth Arnott Contest behaviour and animal welfare
+Contest behaviour and animal welfare

-Dr. Hansjoerg Kunc Animal communication and behavioural plasticity
+Animal communication and behavioural plasticity

-Dr. Richard Holland Navigation and sensory systems
+Navigation and sensory systems

-Prof. Robert Elwood Animal behaviour, ecology and evolution
+Animal behaviour, ecology and evolution